zumasys/docs/site/jbase/jshell/README.md

 The **JSH\_COMMAND\_STACK** environment variable can be used to:

-* configure the number of commands in the jShell command history
+* configure the number of commands in the jShell command history (*stack size*)
-* specify that the command stack is username based
+* specify that the command stack is user based

-The command history can be set to any number greater or equal to 50.
+The stack size can be set to any number greater or equal to 50.

-The command stack can optionally be username based with the literal **USERNAME** (see examples below).
+The command stack can optionally be *user* based with the literal string **USER** or **USERNAME**(see examples below).

-For a command stack that has a maximum command history of 500 entries and is port number based:
+For a command stack that has a maximum command history (stack size) of 500 entries and is port number based:

 ```
 JSH_COMMAND_STACK=500
+  -or-
+JSH_COMMAND_STACK=,500
 ```

-For a command stack that is username based and has a default stack size of 50 entries:
+For a command stack that is user based and has a default stack size of 50 entries:

 ```
-JSH_COMMAND_STACK=USERNAME
+JSH_COMMAND_STACK=USER
+   -or-
+JSH_COMMAND_STACK=USER,
 ```

-For a command stack that is both username based and has a maximum stack size of 1000 entries:
+For a command stack that is both user based and has a maximum stack size of 1000 entries:

 ```
 JSH_COMMAND_STACK=USERNAME,1000